run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     * Internal clock is not synced.
     * Prometheus pods are not running

     __Firewall issues__

-    Add verbosity to Prometheus by editing RunaiConfig:

-    ```
-    kubectl edit runaiconfig runai -n runai
-    ```

-    Add a `debug` log level:

-    ``` YAML
-    prometheus-operator:
-      prometheus:
-        prometheusSpec:
-          logLevel: debug
-    ```

-    Run:
-    ```
-    kubectl logs  prometheus-runai-prometheus-operator-prometheus-0 prometheus \
-          -n monitoring -f --tail 100
-    ```

-    Verify that there are no errors.
+    Add verbosity to Prometheus as describe [here](diagnostics.md).Verify that there are no errors.
 If there are connectivity-related errors you may need to:

     * Check your firewall for outbound connections.
-See the required permitted URL list in [Network requirements](cluster-prerequisites.md#network-requirements.md).
+See the required permitted URL list in [Network requirements](../cluster-setup/cluster-prerequisites.md#network-requirements.md).
     * If you need to set up an internet proxy or certificate, please contact Run:ai customer support.